Kushner tenants: We were pushed out for luxury condo buyers

-More than a dozen current and former residents of the building told The Associated Press that they believe the Kushner Cos.′ relentless construction, along with rent hikes of $500 a month or more, were used as part of a campaign to push tenants out of rent-stabilized apartments and bring high-paying condo buyers in.
+More than a dozen current and former residents of the building told The Associated Press that they believe the Kushner Cos.′ relentless construction, along with rent hikes of $500 a month or more, was part of a campaign to push tenants out of rent-stabilized apartments and bring high-paying condo buyers in.

 If so, it was a remarkably successful campaign.
 An AP investigation found that over the past three years, more than 250 rent-stabilized apartments — 75 percent of the building — were either emptied or sold as the Kushner Cos. was converting the building to luxury condos.
 Those sales so far have totaled more than $155 million, an average of $1.2 million per apartment.

-“They won, they succeeded,” says Barth Bazyluk, who left with his wife and baby daughter in December.
+“They won, they succeeded,” says Barth Bazyluk, who left apartment C606 with his wife and baby daughter in December.
 “You have to be ignorant or dumb to think this wasn’t deliberate.”

 The Kushner Cos. told the AP that it didn’t harass any tenants to get them out.
 But the data suggest turnover at the building known as the Austin Nichols House was significantly higher than city averages for coveted rent-stabilized buildings, leaving behind a trail of anger, disrupted lives and a lawsuit to be filed Monday in which tenants say they were harassed and exposed to high levels of cancer-causing dust.